rosensilva/ballerina-samples/ballerina-asynchronous-interactions-example/README.md

     "Service Number": 1
 }
 ```
-The terminal of service will display the request details as Log in Info level,
+The terminal of service will display the request details as Log at Info level,

 ```
 ballerina: deploying service(s) in 'sleepAndReply.bal'